-It’s late summer, the coronavirus pandemic is still going strong and many of your usual favorite summer activities — concerts, sports, festivals — simply aren’t happening as usual.
-But as many people have discovered this year (see here, here and here), a pandemic is a great time to pick up a recreational activity that you can do solo, like roller skating.
+Thanks to COVID-19, many of our favorite activities — concerts, festivals, roller derby and other sports — simply aren’t happening as usual.
+But as many people have discovered this past year (see here, here and here), a pandemic is a great time to pick up a recreational activity that you can do solo, like roller skating.

 But how do you learn how to roller skate during a global pandemic?
 We’ve rounded up some resources to help you learn how to roller skate and learn the basics of roller derby, whether you’re interested in becoming a derby skater, official, volunteer or spectator when it’s safe for the sport to resume.
 Read on to learn how to (safely) get your roll on!

 As you may have discovered already, it’s become difficult to find roller skates online that will be delivered anytime soon.
 But even if that weren’t the case, we’d still recommend visiting a local skating rink — like our practice rink, The Place — to get properly fitted and to get expert advice on the skates that are best suited for the kind of skating you want to do, whether it’s jam skating, outdoor skating, park skating or roller derby.
 Plus, there’s way more to buying skates than you might realize.
 You have to consider a wide range of options for skate boots, wheels, bearings and more, and there’s just no substitute for trying before you buy.